mucommander/mucommander/readme.txt

   to the upper-left corner of the screen.
 - Shell encoding is now auto-detected by default, unless a specific encoding is set in the preferences.
+- Simplified and extended the theme editor, with new 'selection outline' and 'alternate background' values.

 Localization: